Mexico City, Mexico

 Las Alcobas also has a signature Aurora spa which offers a wide range of treatments using indigenous Mayan ingredients.
 The customer service experience at the hotel is exceptional, from small details such as remembering your name to providing excellent advice on how to fulfil your time here.
 The hotel will be happy to arrange all kinds of cultural experiences within the city; the Auditorio Nacional and many of the Mexico city's finest museums are located close by.

 Las Alcobas features 35 guest rooms, including three penthouse suites.
-All are beautifully appointed, with custom made rosewood furnishings and state of the art technology including 42-inch LCD TV, surround sound CD and DVD home theatre systems.
+All are beautifully appointed, with custom made rosewood furnishings and state of the art technology including 42-inch LCD TV, surround sound CD and DVD home theater systems.
 The bathrooms are oversized, with rain showers, spa soaking tubs and top-of-the-range toiletries.
 The rooms and suites vary in size from 400 to 1600 square feet.

 Children over 7 years of age are welcome to come and stay at Las Alcobas, and babysitting can be arranged upon request.
 However, there are no other specific children's facilities or interconnecting rooms available at the hotel.